Don't Forget My Little Traudel

 Don't Forget My Little Traudel (Vergeßt mir meine Traudel nicht) is an East German comedy film, directed by Kurt Maetzig.
 It was released in 1957.

 Plot

 Traudel is a war orphan, whose mother died in the Ravensbrück concentration camp after refusing to renounce her love for a Czechoslovak prisoner.
-The only memento of her mother is a letter ending with the words "don't forget me, my little Traudel".
+The only memento of her mother is a letter ending with the words "don't forget my little Traudel".
 When she turns seventeen, she flees the orphanage and ventures to Berlin, where she meets policeman Hannes, who falls in love with her and even forges documents for her.
 He is caught, but is only slightly reprimanded, and marries her.

 Production

 In the late 1950s, the East German cultural authorities allowed a certain liberalization in the national cinema industry, and a series of entertainment-oriented films was produced by DEFA as a result, mainly comedies.
 Director Kurt Maetzig told an interviewer that he decided to create a light-hearted comedy after being exhausted by the work on "the all-too-serious" Castles and Cottages.
 He encountered difficulties when he tried to have the script approved for filming by the DEFA Commission, which criticized it for lack of morality and overly-sexual content; only the influence of the director and of writer Kurt Barthel enabled it to be authorized.
 Maetzig was influenced by The Seven Year Itch when making Don't Forget My Little Traudel, and included a scene in which Eva-Maria Hagen's skirt fluttered in the wind in a manner reminiscent of Marilyn Monroe's famous appearance.
 The movie was the actress's debut on screen.